jpe442/dodateweb/README.md

 ---
 ### <a name="ui"></a> &#128187;  DoDate's Extreme Single Page UI
 ---

+DoDate flexes it's Single Page Application muscles to the max.
+There is only one page after logging in

+#### Do...
+- A left pop-out menu drawer is opened when the user hovers or drags over the slim hidden HTML element running up the left side of the workweek calendar.

+- Clicking a standard Material floating action "+" button calls up the 'Create New Todo' Material dialog form to create a new unscheduled todo.

-- Unscheduled todos are rendered in a pop-out menu component on the left part of the page upon creation.
+- Unscheduled todos are rendered in the left menu drawer component.

+#### Doing...
 - From the left pop-out menu drawer unscheduled todos are distributed across the Monday-Friday workweek calendar by dragging and dropping them in the desired time slot.

-- Dragging a todo over the **Weekend** button on the bottom of the workweek calendar triggers the bottom menu drawer to open, exposing the weekend calendar; dragging a todo from the weekend calendar over the **Drag to Workweek** button closes the bottom drawer so the todo can be placed upon the workweek calendar.
+- Dragging a todo over the **Weekend** button on the bottom of the workweek calendar triggers the bottom menu drawer to pop open from the bottom of the screen, exposing the weekend calendar; dragging a todo from the weekend calendar over the **Drag to Workweek** button closes the bottom drawer so the todo can be placed upon the workweek calendar.

+-
+#### Done.

 [Back to Table of Contents](#contents)